gh910/-Hard-Walk-Down-Memory-Lane-/README.md

 # [Hard] Walk Down Memory Lane Write-up
 Description :

-We have a zip file and this file contains a dmp file.
+We have a zip file and this file contains a file of type dmp format.

 At first I tried to use the volatility tool but it failed and then I decided to check the header of the file but it was correct.